 Anyway, first things first.
-On the 2nd of March 2016, (that was a few days after I had settled in my home stay) I went to meet the Chief of Maluwa village.
+On the 2nd of March 2016, (that was a few days after I had settled in my homestay) I went to meet the Chief of Maluwa village.
 Very nice man, and full of energy too.
 He scheduled a day for my first community meeting.
 When the day of the meeting came, the skies were heavily grey and I was hoping that it would rain.
 Why?
 Phalombe is extremely hot!
-And I would have loved for it to rain so it would cool down for a bit...
-AND I WAS NERVOUS.
-I had never done this before, well I had been at community meetings before but I never had to say why I was there and what not.
-The most I had to do was greet the community and that's it.
+And I would have loved for it to rain so it would cool down for a bit… AND I WAS NERVOUS.
+I had never done this before, well I had been at community meetings before but I never had to say why I was there and whatnot.
+The most I had to do was greet the community and that’s it.
 A walk in the park!
 But this, this was very different.
 It was just me.

 Unfortunately or fortunately, (depending on how you see it,) the skies had cleared and were a lovely blue.
-So I started off for the bwalo (the community's meeting space).
-I took the long way there because that was the only way I knew ( I got lost by the way).
+So I started with the bwalo (the community’s meeting space).
+I took a long way there because that was the only way I knew ( I got lost by the way).
 But the good news is I got there, somehow!
-When I got to the bwalo, there were less than 10 people.
+When I got to the wall, there were less than 10 people.
 Uh-Oh.
 I was worried.
 But the chief was there and he had told me that people had gathered earlier on but had left because of the grey skies.
 He assured me that people would come and that we would start as soon as a few more people arrived.
 And people came in large numbers, the meeting happened and was a success.
 I was overwhelmed with happiness and felt welcomed.
 I learned of the challenges the community was facing and the many committees that exist in the community, most of which scheduled meetings with me for later that week and the following week.
 Busy, busy, busy.

-I honestly didn't think the ground itself would be that hot until I walked barefoot.
-So I thought to myself, how do those people that walk barefoot everyday feel?
+I honestly didn’t think the ground itself would be that hot until I walked barefoot.
+So I thought to myself, how do those people that walk barefoot every day feel?
 Sad moment.

 The community has so much to offer and I have learned so much from them in such a short time.
-I'm looking forward to learning a lot more from them throughout my service and of course sharing my knowledge with them-when they ask.
-It's a give and take process!!
+I’m looking forward to learning a lot more from them throughout my service and of course, sharing my knowledge with them when they ask.
+It’s a give-and-take process!!

 I really could go on and on but I must stop here for now.
-I can't wait to share with you why and how these business oriented women branched away from small typical village businesses (selling vegetables, fritters and the like) to their current business.
-And to share pictures of the Nursery School when it's complete...
-And all the things that make each day very different from the other, in Tusa's new world :-).
+I can’t wait to share with you why and how these business-oriented women branched away from small typical village businesses (selling vegetables, fritters, and the like) to their current business.
+And to share pictures of the Nursery School when it’s complete… And all the things that make each day very different from the other, in Tusa’s new world :-).